Massive Double Copy in the High-Energy Limit: Double Copy in the Eikonal Limit

 These momenta are on-shell, $p_1^2=p_2^2= p_3^2=p_4^2=-m^2$, and satisfy the momentum conservation condition $p_1^\mu+p_2^\mu+p_3^\mu+p_4^\mu=0$.
 Here we work in lightcone coordinates $(u,v,x^1)$, \be u={1\over \sqrt{2}}\left(x^0- x^1\right)\,,\quad v={1\over \sqrt{2}}\left(x^0+ x^1\right)\, . \ee The independent Mandelstam invariants are \bea &&s=-(p_1+p_2)^2=\frac{(4m^2+8p_{v}p_{u}+q^2)^2}{32p_{u}p_{v}}\\ &&t=-(p_1+p_3)^2=-{ q\ }^2\, .\eea In the eikonal limit, the momenta $p^{v}$ and $p^{u}$ are much larger than $q$ and $m$ and hence $s\approx -u >> t$ and $s>>m^2$. \\

 In the following, we compute the eikonal amplitude to all orders for TMG and TME.
-We focus on the Abelian case for simplicity since we expect that both Abelian and non-Abelian cases double copy to the same gravitational solution.
+We focus on the Abelian case for simplicity since we expect that in the eikonal limit both Abelian and non-Abelian cases double copy to the same gravitational solution, as in both cases the same diagrams contribute to the eikonal scattering amplitude.
+Also, we know that eikonal amplitudes are related to classical shock wave solutions, which are solutions to both Abelian and non-Abelian theories.